databendlabs/databend/docs/doc/14-sql-commands/00-ddl/103-aggregating-index/create-aggregating-index.md

 - The query filter scope defined when creating aggregating indexes should either match or encompass the scope of your actual queries.

-- Aggregating indexes only work for single-table queries.
-To confirm if an aggregating index works for a query, use the [EXPLAIN](../../90-explain-cmds/explain.md) command to analyze the query.
+- To confirm if an aggregating index works for a query, use the [EXPLAIN](../../90-explain-cmds/explain.md) command to analyze the query.

 ## Examples

-This example creates an aggregating index named *my_agg_index* for the query "SELECT c + 1 FROM agg":
+This example creates an aggregating index named *my_agg_index* for the query "SELECT MIN(a), MAX(c) FROM agg":

 ```sql
 -- Prepare data